astrodevs-labs/osmium-docs/UserStories/US-1-Open-Read-File.md

 ## The frontend-communication module handles the layout request and emit a layoutPayload event
+- [ ] Create a LayoutRequestPayload
-- [ ] Create a layoutPayload event
+- [ ] Create a CreateLayoutPayload
+- [ ] Create the empty UIModule
-- [ ] Emit the layoutPayload event when the layout request is received
+- [ ] Emit the sync LayoutRequestPayload on layout request - FrontComModule
+- [ ] Register empty handler for LayoutRequestPayload - UIModule
+- [ ] Emit the sync CreateLayoutPayload - UIModule

 ## The backend responds with first visual layout
-- [ ] Create the empty UIModule
 - [ ] Create the empty LayoutModule
 - [ ] Create the ComponentPayload
+- [ ] Create the NewLayoutPayload
 - [ ] Add static method to create 'left-side-bar' ComponentPayload
 - [ ] Add static method to create 'center-canvas' ComponentPayload
-- [ ] Create the NewLayoutPayload
-- [ ] Register empty handler for NewLayoutPayload - LayoutModule
+- [ ] Register empty handler for CreateLayoutPayload - LayoutModule
-- [ ] Add 'left side bar' and 'center-canvas' to NewLayoutPayload - LayoutModule
+- [ ] Add 'left side bar' and 'center-canvas' to CreateLayoutPayload - LayoutModule
-- [ ] Register empty handler for NewLayoutPayload - UIModule
+- [ ] Emmit sync NewLayoutPayload on return of CreateLayoutPayload - UIModule
 - [ ] Add the new components in the tree - UIModule
+- [ ] Fill the LayoutRequestPayload with the fetched data - UIModule
-- [ ] Use the data of NewLayoutPayload to generate GraphQL response - FrontComModule
+- [ ] Use the data of LayoutRequestPayload to generate GraphQL response - FrontComModule

 ## The user can see a visual layout in the window